Deciding what to bring in your hospital bag

 *Not to be used before 37 weeks of pregnancy

 Comfort is key!
 It is very easy to fluctuate in temperature in labour and so it is key to have options for feeling hot and cold.

-- Cardigan (I think I’ll feel more normal walking around in a cardigan, but bring what you will feel most comfortable in – such as a dressing gown)
+- Cardigan (I felt more normal walking around in a cardigan, but bring what you will feel most comfortable in – such as a dressing gown)

-- Flip Flops (I do not want to be showering bare foot in hospital toilets, my flip flips were 90p from primark!!
-J)
+- Flip Flops (I did not want to be showering bare foot in hospital toilets!
+My flip flips were 90p from primark!! )

 - Warm Socks (apparently you can get cold feet in labour)